openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

   may not align 1:1 with the Identity API concepts.
 To help overcome such mismatches, a mapping can be done either on the sending side (third party identity provider), on the consuming side (Identity API service), or both.
-- *Trusted Attribute*: An attribute trusted to be issued by a Trusted Identity Provider.

 API Resources
 -------------